Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 Multiprocessors now play a major role from embedded to high end general-purpose computing.
 The main goal of Multiprocessors is to achieve *high-end performance, scalability, and reliability*.

 Multiprocessors refers to tightly coupled processors whose coordination and usage is controlled by a single operating system and that usually share memory through a shared address space.

+Existing shared-memory multiprocessors fall into *two classes*, depending on the number of processors involved, which in turn dictates a memory organization and interconnect strategy.

+The first group, which we call *_symmetric (shared-memory) multiprocessors (SMPs)_*, or *_centralized shared-memory multiprocessors_*, features small to moderate numbers of cores, typically 32 or fewer.

+SMP architectures are also sometimes called _*uniform memory access (UMA)*_ multiprocessors, arising from the fact that all processors have a uniform latency from memory, even if the memory is organized into multiple banks.

+#figure(
+  image("figures/SMP.jpg", width: 80%),
+  caption: "Basic structure of a centralized shared-memory multiprocessor based on a multicore chip.", )

+The alternative design approach consists of multiprocessors with physically distributed memory, called _*distributed shared memory (DSM)*_.

+Distributing the memory among the nodes both increases the bandwidth and reduces the latency to local memory.
+A DSM multiprocessor is also called a _*NUMA (nonuniform memory access)*_ because the access time depends on the location of a data word in memory.

+#figure(
+  image("figures/DSM.jpg", width: 80%),
+  caption: "The basic architecture of a distributed-memory multiprocessor", )

+*In both SMP and DSM architectures, communication among threads occurs through a shared address space, meaning that a memory reference can be made by any processor to any memory location, assuming it has the correct access rights*.
+The term shared memory associated with both SMP and DSM refers to the fact that the address space is shared.

 == The connection network
 Processors in a multiprocessor system need to be interconnected to facilitate communication and data sharing.